Software Engineering

 Best Practices

-4. Use descriptive commit messages that explain the "why" not just the "what"
+4. Use descriptive commit messages - Explain the "why" not just the "what"

 Mastering Git's rebase and squash features will help you maintain a clean, professional commit history that makes code review and debugging much easier.